-Lock bumping is a technique that had long been used by locksmiths for half a century when they needed to access a lock with no key readily available, but it was not a well-known criminal technique.
-Lock picking was still the most well-known way around locks, which takes time and requires specialized tools and training.
-However, the brute force to get around a lock makes noise and leaves behind signs of a break-in.
+Lock bumping is a technique that had been used by locksmiths for half a century when they needed to access a lock with no key readily available, but for most of that time, it was not a well-known criminal technique.
+The best-known method of violating a lock was lockpicking—a technique that takes time and requires specialized tools and training.
+The brute force to get around a lock with this method makes noise and leaves behind signs of a break-in.
 Lock bumping, on the other hand, is quick and relatively quiet.

 The Bump Key

 A special bump key is required for lock bumping to be effective.
 The key must be the appropriate size for the lock, but the only other requirement is that each ridge in the key is cut to maximum depth.
 People often refer to bump keys as “999 keys” because each ridge is cut to a depth of 9 in a key-making machine.
 These keys are therefore easy to produce and acquire, and they take less than five minutes to make.
 Older and cheaper locks are actually more resistant to bumping because they are not cut as precisely; they're clunkier and the internal pins don’t move as smoothly as on higher-end locks.

 Lock Bumping Statistics

 It is difficult to know how prevalent lock bumping currently is in home break-ins because it leaves no sign of forced entry and the lock continues to work normally afterward.
 Therefore, a burglar needs to be captured with lock-bumping tools in his possession or caught in the act to verify that lock bumping was used in a crime.
 Even when a break-in is verified, the lack of visible signs does not necessarily mean that lock bumping was the method used.
 Almost two-thirds of all break-ins do not show signs of forced entry, and many of these break-ins likely happen when criminals gain entry through an unlocked door or window or obtain a duplicate key through dubious means.
 Although difficult to quantify, lock bumping should not be discounted as a serious threat.